Clemapfel/jluna/docs/manual.md

 ## Multi Threading

-Given Julias application in high-performance computing and its native multi-threading support, it is only natural a Julia wrapper should also allow for asynchronous execution.
-We run into a problem however.
+Given Julias application in high-performance computing, and its native multi-threading support, it is only natural a Julia wrapper should also allow for asynchronous execution in a similarly convenient and performant manner.

+In relation to specifically a C++ <-> Julia environment, we run into a problem, however.
 Consider the following:

 ```cpp
 #include <jluna.hpp>